 What About Coaches Today?

-It’s no wonder that buses are so busy.
+It’s no wonder buses are so busy.
 From stop to stop they are often crowded with passengers going to and from their destinations.
-What bus coaches offer are more privatized services and long-distance travel without routine paths and stops.
+Bus coaches offer more privatized services and long-distance travel without routine paths and stops.
 They are also not confined to certain counties or districts making them perfect for travel between different cities.

 Sound familiar?

-The same qualities that made coaches what they were in the 15th century is what defines coaches today.
-While the vehicle specifications between a bus and a bus coach are similar or at times identical, their functionality is what separates the two.
+The same qualities that made coaches what they were in the 15th century are what define coaches today.
+While the vehicle specifications of a bus and a bus coach are similar or at times seemingly identical, their functionality is what separates them.
 The same rule applies to RVs and their own classification of coaches, motor coaches.

 How Are Motor Coaches Different?

-Motor coaches refer to a type of RV that is a hybrid between a Class A and a bus.
-They are larger (both in terms of length and their average height) than typical class As, generally being around 40 plus feet long, this allows them to feature all the normal amenities one would expect in an RV, but with lots of extra gadgets and more space.
+Motor coaches refer to a type of hybrid rig between a Class A RV and a bus.
+They are larger (both in terms of length and their average height) than typical Class A RVs, generally being around 40-plus feet long.

 A great example of this is the American Eagle by American Coach.
 The resemblance to coach buses can be clearly seen when looking at the American Eagle’s exterior.
 But this goes beyond just the surface as the vehicle’s chassis is custom built by Freightliner, the same manufacturer for many coach and commercial bus chassis.